 The Critical Infrastructure Resilience Strategy (External link) sets out the vision, principles and strategic priorities for building resilience of Victoria’s critical infrastructure

-Since the commencement of the 2015 arrangements, IGEM has monitored their implementation, assessed incremental improvements and identified improvement opportunities.
+From introduction of the arrangements, IGEM monitored the implementation, assessed incremental improvements and identified improvement opportunities.

 Review of response to the thunderstorm asthma event of 21-22 November 2016